An HJB Approach to a General Continuous-Time Mean-Variance Stochastic Control Problem: Properties of value functions

 \end{itemize} \end{Theorem}

-\begin{proof} The Proof follows the same line of reasoning as in \cite{A-Palczewski2014}[Theorem 2.2] and making use of the definition for the function $g$.
-For part (i), it is straightforward to prove convexity, which implies continuity with respect to $\psi$.
+\begin{proof} The proof follows the same line of reasoning as in \cite[Theorem 2.2]{A-Palczewski2014} and making use of the definition for the function $g$.
+For part (i), it is straightforward to prove convexity, which implies continuity with respect to $\psi$ where finite (recall that our function under consideration is finite everywhere, though).
 It is clear from the definition of $V, V^\ve$ that they are decreasing in $\psi$ for non-negative $f, \Phi$.
-For part (ii) we check that $V^\ve$ grows at most linearly, which implies that the mapping $h(\psi) = V^\ve(t_0, x, y, \psi) - \theta \psi^2$ attains its maximum in a compact interval.
+For part (ii) we check that $V^\ve$ grows at most linearly in $\psi$, which implies that the mapping $h(\psi) = V^\ve(t_0, x, y, \psi) - \theta \psi^2$ attains its maximum in a compact interval.
 By convexity, $V^\ve$ has well-defined directional derivatives.
 Hence, $h$ also has well-defined directional derivatives and in a point where the maximum is attained the left-hand side derivative is non-negative while the right-hand side derivative is non-positive.
 We then show that $\partial^+ h(\psi) > 0$ for $\psi < \psi_{min}$ and $\partial^- h(\psi) < 0$ for $\psi > \psi_{max}$.
 This implies that the conditions for maximum can only be satisfied in the interval $[\psi_{min}, \psi_{max}]$.
-We skip further details and refer the reader to \cite{A-Palczewski2014}[Theorem 2.2]. \end{proof}
+We skip further details and refer the reader to \cite[Theorem 2.2]{A-Palczewski2014}. \end{proof}

 \begin{Theorem} Under assumptions (A$_0$):